Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Numerical lattice simulations

 Our numerical analysis of the Higgs dynamics in its effective potential is carried out using the \texttt{$\mathcal{C}osmo\mathcal{L}attice$} code \cite{Figueroa:2021yhd, Figueroa:2016wxr} following the general procedure introduced in previous works \cite{Laverda:2023uqv, Laverda:2024qjt, Bettoni:2024ixe}.
-The first step consists in implementing the full effective potential in a model file that includes a curvature-dependent effective mass, the three-loop RGI running of $\lambda(\mu)$ in \eqref{eq:running_bezrukov} with an explicit dependence on the top quark and Higgs masses and the additional higher-order operator in \eqref{eq:effective_potential_sextic}.
+The first step consists in implementing the full effective potential in a model file that includes a curvature-dependent effective mass, the three-loop RGI running of $\lambda(\mu)$ in \eqref{eq:running_fit} with an explicit dependence on the top-quark mass and the additional higher-order operator in \eqref{eq:effective_potential_sextic}.
 The lattice parameters are chosen to guarantee the stability of the solution and the covering of all relevant scales.